-The Master of Education (Gifted Education) is a 72-unit coursework program offered by The Faculty of Education, Humanities and Law on campus and in distance mode.
+The Master of Education (Gifted Education) is a 72-unit coursework program offered by the College of Education, Psychology and Social Work on campus and in distance mode.

 It is intended for educators whose personal, professional or research interests include a focus on the development and education of gifted students.

 The Gifted Education specialisation will be identified on the student’s transcript of academic record and on the parchment presented to the student on completion of the course.

 Students are required to complete 72 units for the Master of Education (Gifted Education).